Home | Volume 48 | Article number 124

 What is known about this topic

-• Patient education for asthma and its assessment using self-report measures is a well-established practice;
+• Patient education for asthma and its assessment using self-report measures is well established practice;

 • Patient asthma knowledge questionnaire is already translated in English and Chinese language and both tested for their psychometric properties.